10 Tips on Overcoming Writer’s Block

 1. Excessively harsh self-criticism

-2. Fear of comparison to other writers
+2. Comparison to other writers

 4. Lack of internal motivation, like the desire to tell one’s story